Emergency Medical Science

 Yes, financial aid is available for this program along with EMS specific scholarships.
 Visit Financial Aid to learn more.

 No, it is not necessary to have previous medical experience.
-You will learn how to become a paramedic during the program.
+You will learn everything you need to know to become a competent, entry-level paramedic during the course of study.

 Yes.
 The full-time instructors maintain office hours (that vary each semester), and they will be glad to assist you with any questions or remediation that they can offer.